-Far be it from us to wax too poetic about a coffee growing region, but when you stop and consider the great complexity of coffees from Sumatra, maybe you’ll understand why we can’t say enough about — or drink enough of — beans from this region.
+Far be it from us to wax too poetic about a coffee-growing region, but when you stop and consider the great complexity of coffees from Sumatra, maybe you’ll understand why we can’t say enough about — or drink enough of — coffee made from Sumatra coffee beans.

-Thanks for the segue, Peter: It’s true, we often don’t connect the dots between a place and a coffee in ways that make contextual sense for the reasons for certain profiles, and Sumatra is a great example of why taste of place is not only real, but also key to understanding the beautiful complexity of Sumatran coffee.
+Thanks for the segue, Peter: It’s true, we often don’t connect the dots between a place and a coffee in ways that make contextual sense for the reasons for certain profiles, and Sumatra is a great example of why the taste of place is not only real, but also key to understanding the beautiful complexity of the Sumatran coffee bean.
 So, if you're a coffee lover, learn why this type of Indonesian coffee should be your new favorite roast.

 Processing and profile